Alexandra Sonnemans

 March and October 2023

-With: composer and musician Ramon Landolt, and Andreas Lindegger (construction assistance)
+With: Ramon Landolt, Andreas Lindegger

 Where: Schiffbauplatz Zürich, Ketelhuisplein Dutch Design Week